Mcosta02/telegram-json-html-parser/README.md

-elegram JSON and HTML Parser
+Telegram JSON and HTML Parser
 ------------------------------------------

 The idea of this script is to parse a JSON or HTML file generated from "BitNada-Results" telegram group with trading system results.
 The main idea is to extract relevant data to analyse whether the setup is profitable or not